amalon/tectonic-puzzle/README.md

-For the purposes of the GPL, the contents of this project are considered the "source code" (since they are the preferred form for making modifications), and any exported 3d meshes which derive from this project are considered "Object code", and should only be distributed according to the terms of the GPL, along with the following attribution notices:
+For the purposes of the GPL, the contents of this project are considered the "source code" (since they are the preferred form for making modifications), and any exported 3d meshes which derive from this project (including the placeholder meshes in `3mf/`, release files, and 3d prints) are considered "Object code", and should only be distributed according to the terms of the GPL, along with the following attribution notices:
 - Copyright © 2025 James Hogan.
 - Contains tectonic plate information from [Hugo Ahlenius' World tectonic plates and boundaries